BlondeBurrito/plotrs/README.md

 * Show BestFit types in legend
 * Allow overriding font
-* add error bars to scatter full as the showcase example in top of readme
 * checked sub and addition to ensure pixel u32s are not overflowing maybe?